 Textures in Ceramics

-an 8-week online course on surface decoration
+An 8-week online course in pottery texture techniques and surface decoration

 Course Structure